Jaygagaga/UGErebuttal/README.md

 1. **small candidate pool**

-2. **Zero-shot VS transfer learning**.
-We would like to clarify the use of the term.
-We used the term to indicate that the **evaluation tasks themselves are not explicitly seen during training**.
-The model is trained with a general **contrastive objective** on UGData, while evaluation is conducted on four specific downstream tasks (geolocation ranking, image retrieval, urban perception, spatial grounding) with distinct queries and instructions.
+2. **Zero-shot vs. transfer learning.**
-That said, we acknowledge that the instruction templates share structural similarity between training and evaluation, which aligns more closely with **format-consistent transfer learning**.
-At the same time, our evaluation involves **cross-city generalization**.
-We are open to revise on this issue.
+We use *zero-shot* to indicate that **evaluation tasks are not explicitly seen during training**, as the model is trained with a general **contrastive objective** and evaluated on distinct downstream tasks.
+We acknowledge that shared instruction structures make this closer to **format-consistent transfer learning**, while still involving **cross-city generalization**.
+We will revise the terminology accordingly.

 //Reviewer 3: rLr4//